From Click to Delivery: The Art of eCommerce Fulfillment

 Reverse Logistics

-In cases where customers want to return a product or have any issues or queries, the eCommerce fulfillment process also includes managing returns and providing customer support.
+The eCommerce fulfillment process also includes managing returns and providing customer support.
 This may involve processing returns, issuing refunds or exchanges, and addressing customer inquiries or complaints.
 It typically consists of the following functions:

 - Returns Management: Reverse logistics includes managing product returns initiated by customers for various reasons, such as product defects, wrong sizing, change of mind, or damaged items.
 This involves establishing clear return policies, providing return labels or instructions, inspecting returned products, and determining appropriate actions based on the condition of the items.